 Students matriculated in the Nursing program who withdraw or do not achieve the required minimum grade and are not able to continue in the Nursing program may be eligible for readmission consideration.
-Readmissions are limited to one time, must occur within one year of exiting the program and are contingent upon space availability.
-Students who have failed a Nursing course because of unsafe practice involving actions or non-actions are not eligible for readmission to the nursing program.
+Readmission requests will be evaluated on a case by case basis, must occur within one year of exiting the program and are contingent upon space availability.
+Students who have failed a Nursing course because of unsafe practice involving actions or non-actions are NOT eligible for readmission to the nursing program.
 The student applying for readmission will be required to meet the curriculum requirements in effect at the time of readmission.
 In order to be reconsidered for admission, the applicant must:

-Submit a written letter requesting admission to the Nursing Program Department Chairperson.
+• Submit a written letter requesting admission to the Nursing Program Department Chairperson.
 The letter should include a brief outline of the reason(s) you were previously unable to continue in the program, identify which course you are requesting readmission to and your plan for successful completion of the program.

-Students who have requested readmission consideration will be ranked according to their Nursing course average.
+Students who have applied for readmission will be ranked according to their Nursing course average.
 As space availability is determined, students will be readmitted based on their ranking order.
-Students will then be notified of the status of their request, in writing by the Nursing Program Department Chair.
-Students who are granted readmission will need to complete and submit a new Application for Admission to the College.
-Additionally, students will have to successfully complete course content, competency testing, and other requirements determined by faculty once they have been notified of their readmission status.
+Students will then be notified of the status of their request, by Admissions.